The Information Superhighwayman

 Over the next month I tested various networks.
 I could access all of the customers I ever worked on which included governments, law enforcement, most of the major banks, various ISPs and a whole load of internal things.
 I tested my card and my ability to just walk into a building – Nobody ever challenged me, I had a nice cup of tea in the room that housed the central Bank Clearing System and the national salary payment systems (CHAPS) and yes, I could still login to them.
 I could also wander into Telehouse and the like at any time I wanted.
 I was still getting many calls from customers and internal BT people and in the end I just pointed them at somebody else and didn’t explain why.

 At this point, I was thoroughly pissed off.
 BT owed me nearly £10,000 and my agency S-Com (who had sent me a crate of champagne just 2 months earlier) claimed they knew nothing about it.
 I sent them a copy of the purchase order and the reference numbers but they just refused to reply after that.
 Nobody seemed to have a clue why I was fired they just know I was.
 There were various rumours but none of them really seemed right.
-I’d just been fired from on-high.
+It had just been ordered from on-high.

 So we have one exceptionally disgruntled ex-security manager, who was owed money, who was being constantly ignored and treated like shit by BT and who still had access to every customer, internal system and building of importance.
 I had to change my phone number after six months, people were still calling me about things.
-It took them two years to disconnect my lines into BT and to this day there may still be personal machines of mine housed on the internal networks that I can access.
+It took them two years to disconnect my lines from my house into BT and to this day there may still be personal machines of mine housed on the internal networks that I can access.
 As far as I know, my card was never disabled and as far as I know, nobody in BT and certainly no customers were ever told I had stopped working there.
 My email address eventually stopped working in about 2004 when they changed systems.

 It’s at times like this I remember the old mantra: